hacdias/hacdias.com/content/resume/index.md

   location="Instituto Superior Técnico" href="https://tecnico.ulisboa.pt/"
   from="09/2018" to="06/2020" >}}

-- Mentored groups of new students during their first weeks at the university, two years in a row.
+- Mentored groups of new students during their first weeks at the university.

 {{</ resume-position >}}